RaminMammadzada/tracking-api/README.md

 ```

 It will start running in PORT 3000.
-You can test the following endpoints in http://localhost:3000 url:
+You can test the following endpoints in the http://localhost:3000 url:

 The REST endpoints